Minneapolis, Minnesota April 1999

 She ignored me.
 “I guess I shouldn’t have said anything to Carson.
 Me and my big mouth.”

-“Don’t worry about it, Mom.
+“Don’t worry about it.
 I need to run right now, but I’ll call you later.”

 “Oh Sandy, I hope I haven’t caused any problems with you and your new friend.”

 “No, Mom.”
 She’d hate to blow a prospect for her unmarried daughter.
-“Really got to go, Mom.
+“Really got to go.
 I’ll call later.
 Love you.”

 “Okay, sweetie.
 Say hi to Carson when you see him.
-He looked really good, Sandy, and oh my, he still talks with such a lovely drawl.
+He’s still handsome, Sandy, and oh my, he still talks with such a lovely drawl.
 Love you too.”
 She meant well.
 And she meant to fix me up with someone, even an ex-husband who broke my heart once already.
 Of course, my new rich friend would meet with her approval also.

 She could forget about Carson.
-For whatever reason he had sashayed into my present, he would most certainly sashay right out again.
+For whatever reason he’d sashayed into my present, he would most certainly sashay right out again.
 Carson was a love them, marry them, then leave them kind of guy.
-Since we’d already done the marriage routine … I shoved my phone in my purse and waved at the cardboard Mr. Wayne.
+Since we’d already done the marriage routine… I shoved my phone into my purse and waved at the cardboard Mr. Wayne.

 “Got to go, John.”

-I passed by a room the size of a walk-in closet, now empty except for an abandoned pink cardigan with an embroidered gray poodle from the night before.
+I passed by a room the size of a walk-in closet, now empty except for an abandoned pink cardigan embroidered with a gray poodle.
 The closet-sized room served as coatroom and backstage for band equipment during the parties.
 Musicians.
-I dated a couple of musicians after my marriage to Carson dissolved.
+I dated a couple of guitarists after my marriage to Carson dissolved.
 Wesley played bass guitar, but I didn’t put him in the dating musician category.
-Wesley belonged in his own category.
-He said he taught himself to play guitar in six months and somehow found three musicians to form the Dudley Do-Rights.
+He belonged in his own class.
+He'd taught himself to play guitar in six months and somehow found three musicians to form the Dudley Do-Rights.

-Once past the closet and the Star Trek room, I followed the sound of the jukebox as I turned toward the fifties kitchen.
+Once past the closet and the Star Trek room, I followed the music as I turned toward the fifties kitchen.
 I recognized the voice of Nat King Cole crooning from the full-sized jukebox, which held records from the fifties, sixties, and seventies.
 Stepping out into the main kitchen and living room, I expected to see Wesley sitting at the counter drumming his fingers and drinking water.
-Instead, I met one of Wesley’s tenants, the one I dubbed redhead in blue, with coffee cup in hand.
-Wesley never locked the door to his living area, and although I found his open-door policy disconcerting, he seemed perfectly happy to have his tenants wandering in and out as they pleased.
-If our relationship continued, that would have to change.
+Instead, I met one of his tenants, the one I’d dubbed redhead in blue, with coffee cup in hand.
+Wesley never locked the door to his living area, and although I found his open-door policy disconcerting, he was perfectly happy to have his tenants wandering in and out as they pleased.
+If we were going to be exclusive, that would have to change.

-We stood facing each other.
+I halted when she spied my entrance.
 The surprise on her face probably matched mine.
-Her red tresses graced the shoulders of her deep blue, silk shirt that did nothing to hide her nipples, which stood at attention.
+Her red tresses graced the shoulders of her deep blue silk shirt that did nothing to hide her nipples, which stood at attention.
 I would’ve guessed her to be about thirty years old and at least five foot ten, towering over my five-foot three frame.
-She bordered on voluptuous, in her snug fitting jeans, in a solid-looking kind of way.
+She bordered on voluptuous in snug fitting jeans—in a solid-looking way.
 Although she clung to the periphery at the parties, she stood out with her fire-red hair and blue attire.

 “I guess you never made it home.”
-Her eyes glared black at me, making me feel like I should be in the closet with the poodle sweater.
+She glared, making me feel like I should be in the closet with the poodle sweater.

-“Good morning, Eva.”
 The redhead in blue brought me wine from time to time at Wesley’s parties but never stayed long enough to talk.
-Her smile dazzled, but her demure body language revealed a shy demeanor.
+Her smile dazzled, but her demure body language implied a shy demeanor.
 Last night, I finally learned her name before Wesley flew by, clutching my arm as he whisked me off to meet the latest rage in the art world of Minneapolis.

 “You’re wasting your time with Wesley.
 He isn’t right for you, Sandra.”